 Rebounding offers a low-impact, high-intensity workout at any age and ability level and has even been known to improve balance in the elderly.9 It is rebounding’s ability to absorb impact that can reduce the risk of injury and decrease exercise pain often associated with jogging and running.

-At Body Ecology, we recommend the Softbounce Needak Rebounders (as well as Bellicon).
-Made in the United States, Needak mini trampolines are the highest quality you can find.
+At Body Ecology, we recommend the Bellicon mini trampoline – it’s the highest quality you can find.
 You can choose from foldable and non-foldable models, and every rebounder comes with a lifetime frame warranty.
-Even better, Needak rebounders use cutting-edge technology that softens impact!
+Even better, the rebounders have cutting-edge technology that softens impact!
 These rebounders are also made with durable materials and high-quality springs to keep you bouncing for a lifetime.

 If you’re hoping to up the intensity to increase both detox and weight loss benefits, rebounding pairs well with activities like burst training and HIIT (High Intensity Interval Training).

 As their names suggest, these popular exercises use bursts of high-intensity activity to torch calories, improve endurance, and increase overall fitness.
 And like rebounding, shorter bursts of cardio activity are also easier on the body.
 Researchers have confirmed the benefits of these trending workouts: HIIT may help inactive people get fit in a shorter amount of time, while interval exercises could help to promote weight loss and realistically prevent and manage type 2 diabetes.10,11